opengeospatial/omsf-profile/README.md

 * Time properties with possible period content (phenomenonTime and validTime) have been encoded as two separate properties, one for the period start time (inclusive) and another for the period end time.
 The values are always of type xsd:dateTime.
 As the phenomenonTime may also be a time instant, the O&M simple features may either include a single phenomenonTime property (instant) or one or both of phenomenonTimeStart and phenomenonTimeEnd properties.
 If either the start or the end is not provided, the time period must be interpreted as an open-ended period.
 * The metadata, relatedObservation and procedure properties are all provided as a reference-only.
 * The observedProperty is provided as a code list with an optional namespace, rather than a plain reference, for semantic and practical reasons: the observed properties (such as air temperature) typically have code-list type, well-known identifiers, which is enough for unambiguous identification and just the right level of complexity for this schema.
 Also the by-reference property values (using xlink) are often not shown in mapping applications, unlike code list values expressed as a restricted gml:CodeType as required in the GML Simple Features Profile specification.
-* In order to keep the Observation types compliant with the SF-0, the optional parameter properties are encoded as a white-space separated key-value pair list withing the parameters property.
+* In order to keep most of the Observation types compliant with the SF-0, the optional parameter properties are encoded as a white-space separated key-value pair list withing the parameters property.
 In practice the parameter properties are not used very much, and more than one per Observation only rarely.
 * In contrast to the OMXML (complex feature) implementation, hard-typing is used for the different Observation types: GenericObservation, MeasureObservation, CategoryObservation, CountObservation, TruthObservation and TimeseriesObservation are each defined as separate feature types with fixed result value types.
 This is an intentional trade-off between simplicity and flexibility.
 * Observations with complicated results, such as coverages, have been considered out-of-scope of this application schema.
 However, it's possible to encode these using the GenericObservation feature type with a reference to the remotely provided result.
-* TimeseriesObservation has been provided due to a common need, but it only supports a evenly spaced (in time), double-valued results for a single observed property with the same unit of measure for each value, encoded as a white-space separated double list.
-This a concise, but not very XML-like encoding, and it's probably not suitable for very long time series data Observations.
-The optional resultOriginTime property is provided to unambiguously provide the time instance of the first value in the series.
-If not given, this is assumed to be equal to value of the phenomenonTimeStart property.
+* Unlike the other Observation types, the TimeseriesObservation was decided to be made compliant with SF-1, not SF-0.
+Technically the time series values (and even time instances) could be encoded inside a single element using list type, but encoding and decoding would require special processing, which would defeat at least some of the gains of restricting the feature type to SF-0.

 ## Acknowledgements